Preparing for IUI

-If you have made the choice to try IUI or Intrauterine Insemination so that you can get pregnant you want to make sure you have the very best chance at success.
+If you have chosen to try IUI or Intrauterine Insemination so that you can get pregnant you want to make sure you have the very best chance at success.
 Many women want to know what they should do to prepare themselves for this procedure.
-Keep in mind that each individual case is different because each woman’s body reacts differently, To be sure you prepare the right way you should have a discussion with your fertility doctor.
-There are couples who choose to try IUI before trying to use any infertility drugs.
+Keep in mind that each case is different because each woman’s body reacts differently, To be sure you prepare the right way you should discuss it with your fertility doctor.
+Some couples choose to try IUI before trying to use any infertility drugs.
 If you go through with the IUI and you’re not successful in getting pregnant your doctor might suggest you use ovulation-inducing medications like Clomid.

 Preparing for the IUI in combination with your natural cycle requires keeping track of your ovulation.
 Your doctor might suggest using transvaginal ultrasound exams that will let him view your ovaries and see the lining of your uterus.
-It is also possible to take urine ovulations predictor tests at home.
-Just before an ovulation your body goes through a surge of Luteinizing Hormone or LH.
+It is also possible to take urine ovulation predictor tests at home.
+Just before ovulation, your body goes through a surge of Luteinizing Hormoor LH.

 Medication and Cycle Tracking

 If you’re using infertility drugs to help you achieve success with IUI the preparation time will depend on the kind of drugs you’re using.
 Before the IUI procedure takes place you might take a combination of pills and have injections.
 Among the most commonly prescribed drugs for ovulation is Clomid.
 The usual procedure is to take one Clomid pill for five consecutive days every month.
 This will trigger the follicles in your ovulation to help produce and release mature eggs which are ready for fertilization.